ben-grande/qusal/qusal/sys-cacher/README.md

 ### Non-TemplateVMs integration

-Attention: this method will allow for a client qube to bypass the qubes firewall and connect to a remote via the updates proxy.
+**Attention**: this method will allow for a client qube to bypass the qubes firewall and connect to a remote via the updates proxy.

 By default, only templates will use the proxy to update, if you want to cache